Get

 How Do I Know If My Dog Has Allergies?

-In dogs, allergies – whether it’s from food, fleas, things in the environment, or irritants to the skin – most often manifest as itchy skin.
+In dogs, allergies – whether it’s from food, fleas, or environmental allergens – most often manifest as itchy skin.
 In veterinary medicine, we call this pruritus.
 You may notice your dog licking their paws, chewing on their legs, or licking their bellies.
-When you look, you don’t notice any lesions or reasons for itching.
+When you look, you don’t always notice any lesions or reasons for itching, especially in the beginning, and that’s because the cause of the pruritus isn’t on the outside; it’s being driven from within.
+After a while, excessive scratching and licking can lead to skin lesions.
 Your dog may also be suffering from chronic ear infections.
 Frustrated, you continuously seek veterinary care, only to be told your dog likely has allergies.

 With food allergies, your dog may suffer from vomiting and/or diarrhea as well.
 Unfortunately, vomiting and diarrhea are what we call non-specific signs.
 In other words, these abnormalities can occur with almost any illness, whether they are related to the GI tract or not.
-So there is no way you, or your veterinarian, can say that these abnormal signs are absolutely related to an ingredient in the diet.
+However, when it comes to digestive issues and food, these are usually due to a food intolerance rather than an allergy.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's our online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!